musman-uk/portfolio/workflow-process/README.md

 ## 🔍 Workflow Process

-This section combines wonder with initiative to reveal insights into how I think and work, illustrated through case studies of my workflow process.
+This section reveal insights into how I think and work, illustrated through case studies.

 | Focus              | Summary                              | Result                                  | Details |